Zootopia (franchise)

 Zootopia, also known as Zootropolis or Zoomania in various regions, (Note: Due to trademark issues, the film is titled Zootropolis in various regions such as the UK, Ireland, Italy and Spain, and Zoomania in Germany.) is a Disney media franchise that began in 2016 with the release of the American animated feature film Zootopia, produced by Walt Disney Animation Studios and released by Walt Disney Pictures.

-The series takes place in the titular city where anthropomorphic animals consisting of predators and prey coexist with one another.
+The franchise takes place in the titular city where anthropomorphic animals consisting of predators and prey coexist with one another, with a particular focus on the adventures of Judy Hopps, a rabbit police officer in the Zootopia Police Department (ZPD) and Nick Wilde, a cynical fox hustler who becomes a police officer at the department himself.

-The franchise consists of two animated films, Zootopia (2016) and Zootopia 2 (2025), and one television series, Zootopia+ (2022), which aired on Disney+.
+The franchise consists of two animated films, Zootopia (2016) and Zootopia 2 (2025), and one television series, Zootopia+ (2022), which aired on Disney+, with a third animated film currently in development.
+Both films have been critically and commercially successful, with the latter film being the highest grossing animated film from Walt Disney Animation Studios and the second highest grossing animated film of all time.
+It has since become one of the highest grossing media franchises of all time.